Slider0007/AI-on-the-edge-device/docs/API/REST/stream.md

 Get live stream of camera

-IMPORTANT: A running stream is blocking the entire web interface (to limit memory usage for this function).
+__IMPORTANT__: A running stream is blocking the entire web interface (to limit memory usage for this function).
 Please ensure to close stream before continue with WebUI.

 Payload: